HendrixLyu/swipejobs_Proj/README.md

-# Getting Started with Create React App by Hendrix and I set One Responsive Breakpoint @ 768px;
+# The Project create by Hendrix and I set One Responsive Breakpoint @ 768px;

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).